appwrite/appwrite/docs/deployment/digitalocean.md

 ![copy paste the ssh key](digitalocean-tutorial/8_copy.png)

-Give it a name and click add SSH key now you're done set up your ssh keys scroll down until you see button "Create Droplet" like below :
+Give it a name and click "Add SSH Key", now you're done setting up your ssh keys, scroll down until you see button "Create Droplet" like below :

 ![done setting up ssh keys](digitalocean-tutorial/9_done.png)

-Ok now you're done creating your first Droplet you will see in your homepage something like this (blurred image is your ip address and your droplet name) :
+Ok now you're done creating your first droplet you will see in your homepage something like this (blurred image is your ip address and your droplet name) :

 ![droplet created](digitalocean-tutorial/10_complete.png)

 ## Step 2 - Run The Appwrite server

-So in order for us to access the ssh that we create earlier we should use terminal for accessing it so first of all go to your terminal and type :
+So in order for us to access the droplet that we create earlier we should use terminal for accessing it so first of all go to your terminal and type :

 ```bash
 ssh root@<ip address> # you can see your ip address in your homepage
 ```

-After you login into your Droplet run this command one by one to install docker :
+After you login into your droplet run this command one by one to install docker :

 ```bash
 sudo apt-get remove docker docker-engine docker.io containerd runc